 Lunch at The Panama Canal

 The Panama Canal is both an engineering marvel and one of the most significant waterways on the planet.
-When the canal officially opened on 15th August 1914 it shaved weeks off the journey from the Atlantic to the Pacific and this year the country is celebrating the centenary of its opening.
-Nowadays it sees around 14,000 vessels travel through it every year and because of its global significance people flock to see it.
-It is a magnificent feat of engineering and thus any trip to Panama would not be complete without a day trip here.
+When the canal officially opened on 15th August 1914, it shaved weeks off the journey from the Atlantic to the Pacific.
+Nowadays, it sees around 14,000 vessels travel through it every year and because of its global significance, people flock to see it.
+It is a magnificent feat of engineering and, thus, any trip to Panama would not be complete without a day trip here.

-We can arrange for the very best table on the restaurants balcony where you can enjoy drinks and a proper three course lunch.
-It is an experience like no other watching these ships manoeuvre their way through the canal with a queue of ships behind getting ready for their turn.
-After lunch you can explore the museum with your guide which is directly below the restaurant before returning to the city in time for a lovely spa treatment or to relax before dining in one of the cities lovely restaurants.
+We can arrange for the very best table on the restaurant’s balcony where you can enjoy drinks and a proper three-course lunch.
+It is an experience like no other to watch these ships manoeuvre their way through the canal with a queue of ships behind getting ready for their turn.
+After lunch, you can explore the museum with your guide, before returning to the city in time for a lovely spa treatment or to relax before dining in one of the city’s best restaurants.